DellESI/RackManager-Docs-Published/README.md

 * RackManager_Main_MAN.md is the top-level MAN page which briefly touches on all components of the DSS9000 RackManager and RackManager Toolkit.

-* All document formats are GitHub markdown following the RackManager development plan.

-* Dell internal developers, integrators, testers and Dell partners may have access to this repo under a Dell NDA.
-  * this is ***NOT*** a public GitHub site
-  * all data is Dell Proprietary